OCA/delivery-carrier/delivery_auto_refresh/README.rst

 * If you deliver a different quantity than the ordered one, the delivery price is adjusted on the linked SO when the picking is transferred.

+Part of this module is a backport from Odoo SA and as such, it is not included in the OCA CLA.
+That means we do not have a copy of the copyright on it like all other OCA modules.

 **Table of contents**

 .. contents::